granluo/P6-machine-learning-Enron-fraud-/Report.md

 ## Outcome

-The precision of the model is 0.48533	and the recall is 0.43000, both more than 0.3 and satisfying the requirements.
+The precision of the model was 0.48533, which meant among all pois them model predicts, 48.5 percent of them were correct.
+And the recall was 0.43000, so 43 percent of pois were correctely founded among all POIs.
+These two criterions were both more than 0.3 and satisfying the requirements.

  -|-
 --|--